 You can still go get a warrant 72 hours after the fact.

-This is this is all over the place, which thus caused me to go look for some other things about that.
+This is all over the place, which thus caused me to go look for some other things about that.

 That's where I found the requirements here for a FISA application of a warrant for electronic surveillance.

-I'd love to, but it's just i th the only reason to read it would be to give you an idea of just how cumbersome this is.
+I'd love to, but it's just the only reason to read it would be to give you an idea of just how cumbersome this is.

 It's absolutely absurd.

-So I'm gonna post the um uh the relevant parts of the statute at my website.
+So I'm going to post the relevant parts of the statute at my website.

-Well, there's nothing that says that you can't get a warrant.
+Well, nothing says that you can't get a warrant.

 You got 72 hours after the fact.